emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

 do this, you need to click on
 ![](/media/media/image25.png) and choose the save location.
 The file will be saved in .JSON format.
-If you then want to import such a file to Energy Log Server, click on button
+If you then want to import such a file to Energy Logserver, click on button
 ![](/media/media/image26.png), at the top of the page and select the desired file.